heathersherry/Knowledge-Graph-Tutorials-and-Papers/README.md

 OpenIE Tools:
 1. Open Information Extraction from the Web [TextRunner, IJCAI 2007]
-> * Incoherent Extractions * Uninformative Extractions
+> * Incoherent Extractions
+> * Uninformative Extractions
 2. MinIE: Minimizing Facts in Open Information Extraction [MinIE, EMNLP 2017] [Code](https://github.com/rgemulla/minie) (java)
 3. Facts that Matter [SALIE, EMNLP 2018] [Code](https://github.com/mponza/SalIE)
+4. Identifying Relations for Open Information Extraction [ReVerb, EMNLP 2011]
+> * Use syntactic constraints to specify relation phrases (3 simple patterns).
+Find longest phrase matching one of the syntactic constraints.
+> * Find nearest noun-phrases to the left and right of relation phrase. - Not a relative pronoun or WHO-adverb or an existential there.
+> * To Avoid "overspecified" relation phrases, a relation phrase must have many distinct args in a large corpus